frankuleiz/alx-low_level_programming/0x08-recursion/README.md

 4. A  function that returns the value of x raised to the power of y
 5. A function that returns the natural square root of a number
 6. A function that returns 1 if the input integer is a prime number, otherwise return 0
+7. A  function that returns 1 if a string is a palindrome and 0 if not